Insight

 3. Ecosystems

 In retail banking, a growing ecosystem of specialist technology vendors is helping banks to enhance customer experiences through collaboration with non-financial partners.
-CCBs will increasingly follow a similar path, partnering with Fintechs – and sometimes investing in them – to integrate them into offerings and provide clients with differentiated experiences.
-For example, blockchain powered platforms could help banks to streamline their trade finance offerings, integrating them into clients’ supply chains.
-These and other partnerships will drive growing convergence, with technology becoming embedded into banking products and vice versa.
+CCBs are increasingly following a similar path, partnering with Fintechs – and sometimes investing in them – to integrate them into offerings and provide clients with differentiated experiences.
+For example, blockchain powered platforms are helping banks to digitise trade finance, embedding finance more seamlessly into global supply chains.
+These and other partnerships will drive growing convergence, with technology becoming increasingly integral to CCB banking products and vice versa.

-CCBs are poised to emulate retail banks in becoming more innovative and digitised, and in ensuring that technology enhances client outcomes.
-CCBs can get ahead of the competition by learning from the experience of their retail counterparts, and leveraging technology in a way that leans into their strengths of experience, trust, and customer understanding.
+CCBs will increasingly follow retail banks in becoming more innovative and digitised, and in ensuring that technology enhances client outcomes.
+CCBs can get ahead of the competition by leveraging technology in a way that leans into their strengths of experience, trust, and customer understanding.

 About the authors